The Dangers of Conscientious Culture With Barrington Martin II & Corey Kilpack | OAP #79

 Or why do you believe them about vaccine efficacy?

-Like I unquestioningly.
+Like unquestioningly.

-So like I understand if you believe them because you you know they said it and then you looked into it and you came to the conclusion that you agreed with them, right?
+So like I understand if you believe them because you, you know, they said it and then you looked into it and you came to the conclusion that you agreed with them, right?

-That's different, but you just fucking believe them on the surface after like they obviously lied to you about like everything else.
+But you just fucking believe them on the surface after like they obviously lied to you about like everything else.

 Like, come on, wake up.